zrs233/ursula/README.md

 [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/)
 to isolate your Python environment.

-If you're new to python the following will install `virtualenvwrapper` and set up a `virtualenv` for ursula.
+If you're new to python, the following will install `virtualenvwrapper` and set up a `virtualenv` for ursula:

 ```bash
 $ pip install virtualenvwrapper